Falcon Watch

 • World Bird Sanctuary

-"The Peregrine Falcon has made an incredible comeback from the brink of extinction," Jeff Meshach, director of the World Bird Sanctuary, said.
+The World Bird Sanctuary provides education, propagation, field studies and rehabilitation of threatened bird species in their natural environment.
+"The Peregrine falcon has made an incredible comeback from the brink of extinction," Jeff Meshach, director of the World Bird Sanctuary, said.
 "Our camera will provide a window into the nesting life of the world's fastest creature, and I personally will find it hard to get any desk work done as I watch my favorite of the world's bird species."